simbiotica/SimbioticaCartoDBBundle/Resources/doc/configuration.rst

 Configuration
 =============

-SimbioticaCartoDBBundle supports multiple connections to CartoDB, for both public and private tables
+SimbioticaCartoBundle supports multiple connections to CartoDB, for both public and private tables

 .. code-block:: yaml